White hands write in notebook next to Macbook and 5 crumpled pieces of paper

 Top Tips for Revising Your College Admission Essays

 You wrote your college essay!
-Now you have to proof and revise it to make it better.
+Now you have to revise it to make it better.
 This quick guide from an essay expert can make the editing process easier.

 So you’ve been working hard and now have a solid draft of your college admission personal statement in hand.
 Awesome!
 But after you’re done celebrating, you’ll start to wonder, now what?
 Coming up with the big idea and just writing it can be the toughest part of the process, but revision is also key.
 Students often ask how many times they should revise their essay.
 The answer will vary from student to student, but most of my favorite essays each year went through five to 10 drafts before we called them “done.”